How Much Do Closed Captioning Services Cost? (And Why Price Isn’t Everything)

 But taking a reactive approach to captioning can have costly consequences.
 Organizations across industries have gotten sued for failing to provide captions.

 Being proactive about captioning helps you save money in the long run.
 For example, if you have a captioning plan in place, you’ll be able to schedule captioning into production – avoiding rushed orders.
-You’ll also be able to keep track of the amount of content that needs captioning, which can then help you build captioning costs into future budgets.
+You’ll also be able to keep track of the amount of content that needs captioning, which can then help you build closed captioning costs into future budgets.

 The Benefits of Captioning